 At present, some experts are comparing what happened in the early 2000s to the recent cryptocurrency bull run and subsequent crash.

-Like the overvalued, essentially worthless companies of the dot com era, thousands of blockchain-based tokens with little-to-no value became quite popular in 2021.
-These tokens would ride the success of crypto market, and coins with actual intrinsic value and would at times, promise riches to its investors.
-Following the recent crash, however, a lot of these low market cap altcoins became basically worthless.
+Like the overvalued, essentially worthless companies of the dot-com era, thousands of blockchain-based tokens with little-to-no value became quite popular in 2021 and other alt seasons.
+These tokens would ride the success of the broader crypto market, leveraging the popularity of coins with actual intrinsic value.
+Following major crashes, however, a lot of these low market cap altcoins became basically worthless.

-A lot of experts predict a prolonged bear market will shake out the bad players and leave the projects with strong fundamentals.
+Many experts predict that prolonged bear markets – which are a necessary part of the economic cycle – help shake out the bad players and leave projects with strong fundamentals.

 Good companies prevailed

 During the crash of the early 2000s, companies such as Worldcom, NorthPoint Communications, and Global Crossing failed.
 The NASDAQ lost close to 78% of its value, and Amazon lost 90%.
-However, those companies were solid enough to weather the decline—also Amazon, as well as eBay and PayPal—grew to become powerhouses of the tech industry.
+However, those companies were solid enough to weather the decline.
+Amazon, as well as eBay and PayPal – other major players that were initially hurt during the dot-com crash – grew to become powerhouses of the tech industry.

 What does this tell us?
 Yes, the crypto market can be extremely volatile, however, it’s important to zoom out from short-term pain and understand the bigger picture.